 Selected Indigenous Health Statistics:

 In 2007–2010, First Nations people living off reserve, Métis, and Inuit reported poorer health compared with non-Aboriginal people.
-First Nations people1 and Métis were more likely to report higher rates of chronic conditions compared with the non-Aboriginal population.
+First Nations people and Métis were more likely to report higher rates of chronic conditions compared with the non-Aboriginal population.

 Smoking rates were over two times higher among the three Aboriginal groups than the non-Aboriginal population.
 Aboriginal people were also twice as likely to be exposed to second-hand smoke in the home.